 Company ABC may:

-- Review their survey results each quarter and ask all managers to report successes to their team.
+- Review their survey results and ask all managers to report successes to their team.

 - Review the frequency of risk-taking activities and seek to understand why some aren’t taking risks.